 The traditional Humanitarian sector is not equipped to manage complex infrastructure projects

 The traditional humanitarian sector is historically structured to address short term construction project, far from the long term planning embedded in development approaches ( some infrastructure need to be design for 50 years).
-They are traditionally in charge of constructing operational buildings (School, hospitals, and settlements) for a reduced population (limited to a small city scale).
+They are traditionally constructing operational buildings (School, hospitals, and settlements) for a reduced population (limited to a small city scale).

 The traditional humanitarian sector is not equipped to manage complex infrastructure project.